Coach not crutch: Evidence that AI can improve writing skill despite reducing effort

 \section{Study 2: Effect of practicing with AI on learning}

-Study 2 tested whether the predictions of Study 1 forecasters were accurate.
-Specifically, \textit{N} = 2,238 participants completed a baseline questionnaire and pretest (rewriting a poorly written cover letter), followed by a lesson introducing five principles of effective writing (i.e., Less is more, Make reading easy, Design for easy navigation, Use enough formatting but no more, Make responding easy) \cite{rogers2023}.
-Next, participants were randomly assigned to one of three practice conditions: (1) rewriting a new cover letter with an AI writing tool that instantly revised text based on these principles, (2) rewriting the new cover letter without the AI tool, or (3) a no-practice control.
-At the end of the session, all participants completed a test of writing skill (rewriting a new cover letter without access to the AI writing tool) and an exit questionnaire.
-One day later, all participants were invited to complete a similar incentivized test of writing skill.
+In Study 2 (\textit{N} = 2,238), we preregistered an experiment in which participants completed a baseline questionnaire and pretest, followed by a lesson on effective writing.
+They were then randomly assigned to one of three practice conditions: (1) rewriting a new cover letter with an AI writing tool that instantly revised text based on these principles, (2) rewriting the new cover letter without the AI tool, or (3) a no-practice control.
+Because forgetting occurs rapidly—with substantial decay even within 24 hours (e.g., \cite{roediger_test-enhanced_2006, murre2015replication}), we invited all participants to complete a similar incentivized test of writing skill one day later.
 See Figure \ref{fig:design}.

-We assessed writing skill in two ways.
-First, we used GPT-4o to rate cover letters on each of the principles of effective writing and then averaged these ratings to produce a summary score (Cronbach's $\alpha$ = .81).
-This operationalization demonstrated convergent validity with ratings by human research assistants who rated a random subsample of \textit{n}~=~100 cover letters on the same principles (\textit{r}~=~.70, \textit{p} < .001).
-Second, we recruited participants naive to this investigation to read two letters and select the one more likely to secure its writer a job interview.
-These two operationalizations converged: preferred cover letters obtained higher AI ratings of writing skill (\textit{rs}~=~.29).